The Charles Dickens Letters Project

 Dear Sir

 Pray accept my very sincere thanks for the elegant present2 you have had the kindness to send me.
 I am glad you were amused by the Paper3 which my interesting visit to the Works4 over which you preside—and to the Dodo5—suggested.
-Mr. Wills had brought me such alarming reports of the indignation of the people of Stafford in behalf of their brick, and their town,6 that when I found myself, three weeks ago,7 obliged to wait at the Station there, three hours, I was not without personal apprehensions and a secret resolution never to be taken alive.
+Mr. Wills had brought me such alarming reports of the indignation of the people of Stafford in behalf of their bird, and their town,6 that when I found myself, three weeks ago,7 obliged to wait at the Station there, three hours, I was not without personal apprehensions and a secret resolution never to be taken alive.

 Thomas Battam Esquire.